Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-Victims Services maintains the panel of witness intermediaries, including their training and accreditation.
+Victims Services administers the Witness Intermediary Service and maintains the panel of witness intermediaries, including their training and accreditation.

 We also assist with organising the communication assessment of child victims and prosecution witnesses in sexual offence cases.
 When the police or courts require a witness intermediary, we match the request with someone who has the appropriate skill set and qualifications to assist with the communication issues identified.

-The witness intermediary’s role is to assist child witnesses to give their best evidence in criminal investigations and court proceedings.
-Witness intermediaries are impartial.
-They are not expert witnesses, advocates, or a support person.
+Their role is to assess a child’s communication and assist them in giving their best evidence during police interviews and court proceedings.
+They are impartial and are not expert witnesses, advocates, or support persons.

-In court, witness intermediaries are appointed by the Judge for all children under 16 years of age.
-For people 16 to 18 years old with communication difficulties, a witness intermediary may be appointed by the Judge or upon request.
+In court proceedings, witness intermediaries are appointed by a judge for all children under 16 years of age.
+For people aged 16 to 18 with communication difficulties, a witness intermediary may be appointed by the judge or upon request.
+The ODPP Witness Assistance Service provides a referral to Victims Services in these cases.

 We acknowledge Aboriginal people as the First Nations Peoples of NSW and pay our respects to Elders past, present, and future.